Learn about restraining orders from award-winning Wisconsin family law attorneys

 The information provided does not, and is not intended to, constitute legal advice.
 Talk to a lawyer today for legal advice

 When seeking a divorce – a violent partner can make an already difficult decision much harder.
-Especially if you are facing an abusive spouse or an ex-partner that makes you feel uncomfortable.
+Especially if you are facing an abusive spouse or an ex-partner who makes you feel uncomfortable.

 A restraining order can give you the distance you need to overcome your situation.
-If you’re afraid of what your partner may do during this painful time, reach out to our Wisconsin restraining order lawyers at Karp & Iancu, and we can help you get the protection you need to focus on your case.
+If you’re afraid of what your partner may do during this painful time, reach out to our Wisconsin restraining order lawyers at Karp & Iancu, a reputable and established local law firm, and we can help you get the protection you need to focus on your case.

 How a restraining order works + restraining order rules

-A restraining order prevents someone from continuing to engage conduct that constitutes domestic abuse or harassment.
-Violation of a restraining order will result in criminal charges.
+A restraining order prevents someone from continuing to engage in conduct that constitutes domestic abuse or harassment.
+Violation of a restraining order will result in criminal charges and may lead to arrest, prosecution, and potential conviction.

 Grounds for a restraining order

 The grounds for a restraining order depend on the type of restraining order requested.
-See the different types of restraining order listed below for specific conduct that must be shown in court in order to issue a restraining order.
+See the different types of restraining orders listed below for specific conduct that must be shown in court in order to issue a restraining order.
+Understanding the eligibility requirements and what constitutes sufficient grounds is essential for a successful petition.

 Are restraining orders public?